-- Have oversight of the governance of Diverse Association for Professional Learning, all alternative provision centres, Hucknall Sixth Form Centre (HSFC), Diverse Academies head office and all committees of the board including wider external partnerships with other Trusts and organisations. - Approve and keep under review all contracts for any new and existing service level agreements e.g. with other schools/MATS, alternative provision facilities, post 16 centres, teaching schools and review governance arrangements in respect of any partnerships. - Hold the CEO and senior leadership to account for the performance of all partnerships. - To assess the effectiveness of the Trust in developing wider external partnerships with other key partners such as other MATs, RSC, ESFA, local authority. - Approve any policies as delegated by the Trust board.
+Have oversight of the governance of Diverse Association for Professional Learning, all alternative provision centres, Hucknall Sixth Form Centre (HSFC), Diverse Academies head office and all committees of the board including wider external partnerships with other Trusts and organisations.

+- 1. Approve and keep under review all contracts for any new and existing service level agreements e.g. with other schools/MATS, alternative provision facilities, post 16 centres, teaching schools and review governance arrangements in respect of any partnerships. - 2.
+Hold the CEO and senior leadership to account for the performance of all partnerships. - 3.
+To assess the effectiveness of the Trust in developing wider external partnerships with other key partners such as other MATs, RSC, ESFA (Department of Education w.e.f.
+March 2025), local authority. - 4.
+Approve any policies as delegated by the Trust board. - 5.
+To draw any significant recommendations and matters of concern to the attention of the Board. - 6.
+Report any identified risks to Audit & Risk Committee for consideration

-8.6 Trust board to local academy committees (LACs)
+8.6 Trust board to local academy committees (LACs) and/or interim academy committees (IACs)

-Academy committees have a key role to play in ensuring that every child in an academy reaches their full potential and that they hold the executive principal and principal to account by monitoring the academy's performance to ensure that the curriculum intent and quality of education provided will enable this.
+Academy committees and/or interim academy committees have a key role to play in ensuring that every child in an academy reaches their full potential and that they hold the executive principal and principal to account by monitoring the academy's performance to ensure that the curriculum intent and quality of education provided will enable this.

-The functions delegated by the Trust board to the academy committees are as set out below but which broadly fit into 4 key categories: Standards, Safeguarding, SEND, Stakeholders.
+The functions delegated by the Trust board to the academy committees and/or interim academy committees are as set out below but which broadly fit into 4 key categories: Standards, Safeguarding, SEND, Stakeholders.